Introduction to New York City

 New York at Night

 Any city nicknamed "the city that never sleeps" has to have an energetic nightlife, and New York more than lives up to that reputation.
 From SoHo to Broadway to Times Square to Harlem, live music and other entertainment are virtually without limit.
 All over the city are Irish bars, sports bars, dance clubs, drinking halls, pool halls, and jazz and blues clubs.
-Whether it's a hotdog for less than a dollar, a $100 meal from the latest celebrity chef or an authentic ethnic meal from a country you've never heard of, you can find it in New York.
+Whether it's a hotdog for less than a dollar, an expensive meal from the latest celebrity chef or an authentic ethnic meal from a country you've never heard of, you can find it in New York.